elenasacristan/treebooks/README.md

 - As a member I want to be able to follow TreeBooks in Social Media.

-- As charity owner want to notify the users in case they don't return the books on time.
+- As a charity (TreeBooks), I want to notify the users in case they don't return the books on time.

 ## Features